Adolescence Education: Mathematics (7-12) [AEM] M.A.T. (Graduate)

 - Bachelor's degree from a accredited college or university

 - An overall undergraduate grade point average of at least 2.5 and above on a 4.0 scale

 - Demonstrated proficiency equivalent to successful completion of the second semester (102) of a college-level foreign language sequence

-- An undergraduate course in either educational psychology or adolescent psychology such as PSY 232 or PSY 332
+- An undergraduate course in educational psychology such as PSY 332

 - A health education course that fulfills NYSED mandates for teacher education programs such as HLH 110, HLH 199 or HLH 510

 - A minimum of 30 credit hours of approved mathematics courses including the following:

 - at least 12 credit hours of calculus, analysis or differential equations

 - at least three credit hours in each of the following areas: